trustgrid/docs/content/en/docs/nodes/services/index.md

 {{</field>}}

 {{<field "Test Connectivity">}}
-Show only on the Services table for TCP Protocol services.
+Shows only on the Services table for TCP Protocol services.
 When client the node will attempt a TCP port connection test to the configured host and port, and then display success or failure.
 {{<tgimg src="service-test-connectivity.png" width="80%">}}
 {{</field>}}